lolepezy/rpki-prover/README.md

 Current and future work
 - Static binaries (at least for linux), packaging and a Docker image
-- Properly scheduled revalidation, cache cleanup
+- Cache cleanup, scheduled revalidation
 - Support for RTR protocol
 - SLURM support
 - Fancy UI